 A pickleball league is a group of pickleball players that compete in organized matches throughout a predetermined period of time.
-Many pickleball leagues are organized through the United States of America Pickleball Association, or USAPA.
+What types of pickleball leagues are there?
+How big can they be?
+How do you start a league, and what are the costs involved?
+What are some major pickleball leagues?
+Read on to learn the answers to all of these questions.

 A majority of pickleball leagues are recreational, where players pay a fee to register and play in the league.
 These fees go towards various expenses that help the league operate, such as renting court time, training officials, purchasing adequate equipment, and paying any employees.
 There are both adult and youth leagues that operate through the USAPA and other communal organizations, such as community centers or school clubs.
 The USAPA has a free tool that allows users to find the pickleball communities closest to them.

-While there are no exact numbers available for league sizes, the 2018 Margaritaville USA Pickleball National Championships set a new record purse of $75,000 for the final match.
+While there are no exact numbers available for league sizes, the 2022 Margaritaville USA Pickleball National Championships set a new record purse of $150,000.

-The USAPA reports a massive 650% overall increase in memberships in six years, indicating the sport's continual growth.
+The USAPA reported a massive 650% overall increase in memberships in six years, including an increase of 30% in 2022, indicating the sport’s continual growth.
 There are nearly 7,000 official designated pickleball locations in North America, including one in every US state and Canadian province.

-The first step to starting a pickleball club or league is to find enough members.
-These have to be people willing to contribute to the club, including attracting new members and forkling over some money to get things going.
+If you want to start a pickleball club or league of your own, the first step is to find enough members.
+These have to be people willing to contribute to the club, including attracting new members and donating or investing money to get things going.

 Maintaining the league through constant expansion and funding is also crucial.
 Small fees can make a big difference once they’re pooled together.

 The length of any given pickleball season is completely reliant on the number of participants and their willingness to commit to a lengthy season.
-That being said, most pickleball leagues are seasonal, lasting a few months or weeks at a time.
-This allows players to not overcommit, especially newer players that may not have the overall commitment of more established veterans of the sport.
+That being said, most pickleball leagues are seasonal, lasting a few weeks or months at a time.
+This allows players to not overcommit, especially newer players who may not have the overall commitment of more established veterans of the sport.

-Since pickleball can be played indoors or outdoors, climate seasons are less of a factor than in other sports.
+Since pickleball can be played indoors or outdoors, climate is less of a factor than in other sports.
 However, if a league only has access to outdoor courts, weather can present a problem in certain areas.

 Many leagues in the ladder format use a rolling schedule, re-ranking players after each week and allowing teams to opt out of a week before a certain date.
 These rankings are then used to determine the next round’s matches, and so on.